-2015 has been a strange year for me in terms of the fact that I haven’t indulged in film as much as I used to.
-Instead, television has taken over which has led to me getting through a massive amount of series over the past nine months.
+It has to be said that 2015 has been a strange year for me in terms of not indulging myself on films as much as I used to.
+Instead, television has taken over which has led to me getting through a ridiculous amount of programmes over the past nine months.

 To commemorate the new-look appearance of Craig’s Cinematique, my first article will focus on my Top 100 Favourite TV characters of all time.
 Part 1 centres on those ranked between 100 and 51 with the Top 50 being revealed in a later piece.